 - Proven to beat urethanes, acrylics and elastomers

 There’s—literally—nothing like Liquid Roof.
 It’s been featured in a number of industry publications including Roofers Exchanged and Fine Home Building Magazine.
 It protects surfaces from UV rays and harsh weather.
 The application is a breeze and only requires a brush or roller.
 Liquid Roof was designed for the roofs of homes and RVs, but can be applied to many other surfaces for roof leaks repair.

 Keep in mind that Liquid Roof only cures, or “sets,” when temperatures are 55° F or higher.
 It’s possible to apply the product when temperatures are below that number.
 However, the product will only continue to cure when temperatures reach that point or higher.
-Both Liquid Rubber and Liquid Roof boast a five-year shelf life as long as the catalyst isn’t mixed.
+Both Liquid Rubber and Liquid Roof boast a one-year shelf life as long as the catalyst isn’t mixed.
 Roof leaks repair is a problem that every homeowner or RV owner will have to address.
 However, it doesn’t have to be expensive or difficult.

 Liquid Roof is available in white, but you have more options.
 Adding non-oil-based colorant is an easy, inexpensive way to customize your sealant.
 Liquid Roof is available in white and black.

 When you apply Liquid EPDM on top of single-ply EPDM, it’s possible to extend the life of the structure by 20 additional years.
 It’s a relatively inexpensive, one-time investment that can save you thousands in the next two decades.
 Homeowners and commercial or industrial property owners can all benefit from this repair or preventative measure.
 Repair a number of items including: